dilshads/telegram-bot-nova/README.md

 ```

 ### getInterval
-Use this to return a **number** of the bot poll interval per getUpdates in milliseconds.
+Returns a **number** of the bot poll interval per getUpdates in milliseconds.

 E.g.